noahcoetsee/SpaceRPG/README.md

 ***To create a persistent universe, in which the economy is simulated based off of player influence, as well as trade between systems, piracy, security, personal militias, and more.***

 ## Features:
-- 70+ Star Systems to interact with
+- 500+ Different and Unique Species to interact with
 - 300+ Commoditites to trade for a profit
 - 150+ Different and Customizable Ships
 - Players can form fleets, to battle NPC, or other Player Fleets.